PrestaShop/docs/src/content/1.7/modules/creation/_index.md

 The Shop object
 ---------------

-Another of install()'s lines is thus:
+Another of install()'s lines is this:

 ```php
 if (Shop::isFeatureActive()) {